-The Eurasian Otter is a European protected species and so in the UK is protected under both The Conservation of Habitats and Species Regulations 2010 (as amended) (better known as the Habitats Regulations) and the Wildlife and Countryside Act 1981 (as amended).
-Under these pieces of legislation, it is an offense to:
+Otters and their resting places are protected under European (Schedule 2 of the Conservation of Habitats and Species Regulations 2010) (as amended) (better known as the Habitats Regulations) and UK law (Schedule 5 of the Wildlife and Countryside Act 1981 (as amended).
+Under these legislations, it is an offense to:

 Intentionally kill, injure or take an Otter.

 Possess or control any live or dead specimen or anything derived from an Otter (unless it can be shown to have been legally acquired).

 Intentionally or recklessly damage, destroy or obstruct access to any structure or place used for shelter or protection by an Otter.

 Intentionally or recklessly disturb an Otter while it is occupying a structure or place which it uses for that purpose.

 Keep, transport, sell or exchange, or offer for sale or exchange a live or dead Otter or any part of an Otter.